 - The credential source — 1Password or OS keyring returns the correct secret.
 Cordon does not verify secret correctness, only that resolution succeeded.
 When using the

-- The developer’s route configuration — configured routes are an explicit trust decision.
-Cordon injects credentials for matched routes without further validation.
+- The developer’s route configuration — configured HTTP routes are an explicit trust decision.
+Cordon uses matched routes to authorize credential injection and upstream selection; in v1, matched HTTP routes bypass private/link-local/loopback denylist blocking while still using origin-bound host checks and DNS pinning.
 Misconfigured routes can direct credentials to unintended destinations.

 Credential storage